-Over the past 6 years, Gregg has also been called upon to sub with other country artists including Lady Antebellum, SheDaisy, Katrina Elam, Josh Turner, Trent Willmon, Ty Herndon, Brian McComas, Ray Scott, Houston County and Erika Jo.
+Over the past several years, Gregg has been called upon to sub with other country artists including Lady Antebellum, Craig Campbell, SheDaisy, Jaron & the Long Road to Love, Katrina Elam, Josh Turner, Trent Willmon, Ty Herndon, Brian McComas, Ray Scott, and Erika Jo.

-In addition to maintaining a busy performing schedule, in the Fall 2006, Gregg was hired as Adjunct Percussion Instructor at Tennessee State University where he continues to teach percussion at the college level.
+In addition to maintaining an active performing schedule, in the Fall 2006, Gregg was hired as Adjunct Percussion Instructor at Tennessee State University where he continues to teach percussion at the collegiate level.